 We heard that patients with ATTR-CM face significant challenges in obtaining an accurate, timely diagnosis and accessing appropriate treatment, in part because many clinicians are unfamiliar with this condition, leading to underdiagnosis or delayed diagnosis.
-Patients highlighted data showing mean delays to correct diagnosis of around 6 years.
 Furthermore, there is differential access to advanced imaging modalities and the multi-system nature of amyloidosis can mimic other disorders.
 Even after the correct diagnosis, the high costs of ATTR-CM medications like tafamidis can be prohibitive, forcing patients to seek financial assistance programs including foundation-based programs.
 These programs can help substantially but often have strict eligibility criteria and limited funding.
 In some cases, eligibility for assistance requires patients/families to reduce their incomes.
 Some patients in similar clinical and financial circumstances reported very different experiences with patient assistance programs.
 While helpful, receiving cost relief from these programs requires time and effort.